 After the more laid back approach to life most of us take during the summer, readjusting to the hustle and bustle of the autumn and early winter seasons can be tricky.

-With September drawing to a close and fall officially underway, hopefully you’ve managed to keep up with the busier pace of everyday life.
+With fall just around the corner, hopefully you’ve managed to keep up with the busier pace of everyday life.

 Your family will be spending a lot more time indoors now that the cool weather has arrived and the more frigid weather looms just a few weeks away.